Reasoning While Asking: Transforming Reasoning Large Language Models from Passive Solvers to Proactive Inquirers: Simulated Experiments

 \subsection{Results of Simulated Experiments}

 As shown in Table~\ref{tab:main_result_transposed}, PIR achieves substantial improvements over the best existing baselines across all three tasks.
-On MATH-Chat, accuracy increases from 21.30 to 32.70 (+11.40).
+On MATH-Chat, accuracy increases from 22.90 to 32.70 (+9.80).
 On BigCodeBench-Chat, pass rate improves from 19.70 to 22.90 (+3.20).
-On MediumDocEdit-Chat, BLEU rises from 28.00 to 41.36 (+13.36).
+On DocEdit-Chat, BLEU rises from 28.00 to 41.36 (+13.36).
 These consistent gains demonstrate the effectiveness of proactive clarification for intent-sensitive reasoning.

 PIR not only improves task performance but also significantly reduces interaction cost.
-Across all benchmarks, PIR typically maintains low token usage (approximately 1.3–1.7k tokens) the smallest TTR, indicating that early and targeted clarification prevents unnecessary dialogue and leads to faster convergence on correct solutions.
+Across all benchmarks, PIR typically maintains low token usage (approximately 1.3–1.7k tokens) with the smallest TTR, indicating that early and targeted clarification prevents unnecessary dialogue and leads to faster convergence on correct solutions.

 Comparing Active SFT with US-GRPO highlights the importance of reinforcement-based alignment.
 While Active SFT introduces an interactive structure, its performance degrades in real interactive settings (e.g., MATH-Chat drops from 15.30 to 9.70).
 In contrast, incorporating US-GRPO restores and substantially improves accuracy, confirming that US-GRPO is essential for learning effective questioning strategies and stabilizing reasoning under interaction.
 We further observe that, after US-GRPO training, the model exhibits a markedly improved ability to generate more helpful clarification questions (0.44/0.46/0.66) and consistently outperforms all baseline systems.
+We also provide a detailed case study in Appendix~\ref{appendix:case-study-sft-grpo} illustrating this behavioral contrast.